 Benni McCarthy was a bit of a pioneer when it came to putting African players on the map.
 He stood up as Africa’s best player in 1998 and never took his foot off the gas, making a name for himself as a prolific goal-scorer.

 McCarthy is also the only South African player to ever win the UEFA Champions League, becoming a steady contributor for his mythical Porto squad.
 He then went on to join Blackburn Rovers and West Ham United before retiring with the Orlando Pirates.

 25. Ahmed Hassan

-Most fans won’t know who Ahmed Hassan is, but actually, he’s the all-time leader in caps for any national team.
-We’re not talking about Africa, we mean in the history of professional sports.
+Most fans won’t know who Ahmed Hassan is, but actually, he’s the all-time leader in caps for any national team in Africa.
+Therefore, there was no way he didn't make this list.

 Throughout his career, Hassan made 184 appearances for Egypt, scoring 33 goals for them.
 He spent most of his prime years in Turkey and Belgium and even played for Besiktas before joining Anderlecht.
 Also, he won four Cup of Nations with two AFCON ‘Player of the Tournament’ awards.

 Riyad Mahrez broke out as one of the world’s most impactful players during Leicester City’s historical Premier League championship run in 2016.
 However, it feels like staying with the Foxes for much longer really hurt his development as one of Europe’s rising stars.